 Luckily, you’ll be spending your days traveling down the Colorado River and your nights camped out beside it, so you’ll have lots of access to water.
 Here are a couple of ways to use water to your advantage:

 - Drink it!
 And lots of it!
 There’s a common saying in the desert that if you feel thirsty, you’re already dehydrated.
 Keep your water bottle within easy access and drink from it throughout the day.
 In addition to water, you’ll want to drink plenty of Gatorade or Lemonade to replenish the electrolytes you lose when you sweat.

 - Cool off in it.
-Take advantage of swimming the swimming stops and the rapids.
+Take advantage of the swimming stops and the rapids.
 Get your body wet and you’ll feel worlds cooler.

 - Soak your clothes and hats in it.
 Bring a bandana, soak it in the river, and tie it around your neck.
 Cooling the arteries in your neck will help cool your entire body.
 Soak your shirt and hat and they’ll help keep your body temperature down as well.

 Bonus: Before bed, drape a wet t-shirt over you to help stay cool while you sleep.

 - Speaking of sleeping—set up your bed close to the water.
 The cliffs will radiate the heat they stored throughout the day, but the air closer to the water will be cooler, especially if there’s a breeze.

 - Keep drinking it!
 Seriously, we can’t stress enough how important hydration is on the river.